myelintek/documentation/content/lab.rst

 .. caution::

-  GPU number is exclusive for each lab and job.
+  GPU number is exclusive for each lab.
 Be cautious that system may run out of GPU resources and labs won't be launched unless GPU resources are released.

 .. tip::